scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 ** Note that dealiasing means [beta reducing] a type alias.

+#### Static extension methods

+The extension methods synthesized for implicit value classes are not static.
+We have not measured if the current encoding has an impact in performance, but if so, we can consider changing the encoding of extension methods either in this proposal or in a future one.

 ## Implementation notes

 To implement opaque types, we need to modify three compiler phases: parser, namer and typer.
 At the